pwnlogs/d-time/README.md

        2. Inject the emulator to victim processes.
        3. Exit.
        The injected emulator will now execute the chunks and re-generate themselves to execute more chunks.
+   3. __Tip:__ Adjust `skip_count` and `whitelist_count` arrays in `main.cpp` to control the threads targetted.
+Avoid targetting the main/most important threads.
+If these threads get busy with APC executions, it can easily hang the process.

 ### Victim Processes
 | |